Case filed over fake Twitter account of SP chief Akhilesh Yadav | Politics

 - India

-The Samajwadi Party on Tuesday said it has filed a case against unidentified persons for allegedly creating a fake Twitter account of party chief Akhilesh Yadav and spreading ''hatred''.
+The Samajwadi Party on Tuesday said it has filed a complaint against unidentified people for allegedly creating a fake Twitter account of party chief Akhilesh Yadav and spreading ''hatred''.

+The complaint was filed by state SP chief Naresh Uttam, who submitted screenshots of a tweet, claiming that after the party comes to power in the state, Babri mosque will be constructed at the place of the Ram temple in Ayodhya, sources said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)